dwp/dataworks-hardened-images/azkaban-executor/README.md

     aws ecs update-service --cluster <CLUSTER_NAME> --service azkaban-webserver --desired-count <INT>
     ```
-    *The new task definition will be used by default, if it is the latest active one but, it can be passed in to the cli command, if needed using `--task-definition <ARN>`
+    *The new task definition will be used by default, if it is the latest active one but, it can be passed in to the cli command, if needed using `--task-definition <TASK_DEFINITION_NAME>:<REVISION_NUMBER>`

 This should ensure that only the new version of the executor is registered with the webservers and all testing will be carried out on the updated image.